 The Fête Committee would like to extend a heartfelt thank-you to all the stallholders and helpers who gave their time and enthusiasm to make the day such a success.

-Our takings on the day were around £12,086 which is quite a bit up on last year.
+Our takings on the day were around £14,107 which is the best year ever.
 The details are below.

 The would-be profits are paid to local charities, mainly All Saints’ Church and Datchworth Village Hall.